Ankit152/Digit-Audio-Classification/README.md

-# Digit Audio Classification
+# Digit Audio Classification 🔢

-A Deep Learning model that classifies digits based on Audio Inputs.
+A Deep Learning model that classifies digits based on its Audio Input.